stevearc/qf_helper.nvim/README.md

 # qf_helper.nvim
-A collection of improvements for the quickfix buffer.
+A collection of improvements for neovim quickfix.

-**Goals:**
-* Be **small**.
-This is not a kitchen sink plugin.
-* Be **configurable**.
-It is easy to turn off or override any feature.
-* Provide **enhancements** for standard workflows involving quickfix.
-We don't want to *change* how you use quickfix, we want to make your current experience *better*.
-* **No new workflows**.
-Because we're not changing how you use quickfix.
-Other plugins can provide that functionality.
+The goal of this plugin is to be **small** and **unobtrusive**.
+It should make your normal quickfix workflows smoother, but it does not aim to *change* your workflows.

 ## Why another quickfix plugin?